Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Cards & Runes <!-- 5.300 -->

-Every card/rune in the game is locked behind a random objective (except for Rune Shard, which will never spawn).
+Every card/rune in the game is locked (except for Rune Shard, which will never spawn).
 If no cards/runes are unlocked, they will be converted to pennies.

 ### Pill Effects <!-- 5.70 -->

-- Every pill effect in the game is locked behind a random objective.
+- Every pill effect in the game is locked.
 If no pill effects are unlocked, pills will be converted to pennies.

 ### Other Pickups

-- Only half red heart pickups start as being unlocked.
-Every other heart pickup in the game is locked behind a random objective.
+- Only half red heart pickups start out unlocked.
+Every other heart pickup in the game is locked.
-- Only pennies start as being unlocked.
-Every other coin in the game is locked behind a random objective.
+- Only pennies start out unlocked.
+Every other coin in the game is locked.
-- Only normal bomb pickups start as being unlocked.
-Every other bomb pickup in the game is locked behind a random objective.
+- Only normal bomb pickups start out unlocked.
+Every other bomb pickup in the game is locked.
-- Only normal key pickups start as being unlocked.
-Every other key pickup in the game is locked behind a random objective.
+- Only normal key pickups start out unlocked.
+Every other key pickup in the game is locked.
-- Every battery type in the game is locked behind a random objective.
+- Every battery type in the game is locked.
 Non-unlocked batteries are converted to pennies.
-- Every sack type in the game is locked behind a random objective.
+- Every sack type in the game is locked.
 Non-unlocked sacks are converted to pennies.
 - Only normal chests start as being unlocked.
-Every other chest type in the game is locked behind a random objective.
+Every other chest type in the game is locked.
+- Beds start as locked.

 ### Slots